 Colorado and five other Basin States (New Mexico abstained from joining) were granted permission to intervene.
 On January 26, 2022, Plaintiffs filed a motion for summary judgment, and the Federal Defendants filed their combined response and cross-motion for summary judgment on March 13, 2022.
 The intervenors' briefs, including the intervening States' response brief, cross-motion, and joinder in the Federal Defendants' cross-motion, was filed on April 8, 2022.
 Plaintiffs' response to the Federal Defendants' brief was filed on May 6, 2022, and their response to intervenors' briefs was filed on May 20, 2022.
 The States' reply brief, as well as the Federal Defendants' reply brief, was filed on June 17, 2022, after the Federal Defendants sought and received a one-week extension.
 The States also joined in the Federal Defendants' reply brief.
-The summary judgment motions are now fully briefed, and we await the court's ruling.
+The summary judgment motions are now fully briefed, and oral argument on the motions will take place in-person on September 16, 2022.
 Our attorneys continue to lead the coordination effort among the Basin States.